Skip to content

 Going further

 This tutorial gave you a glimpse of the training API of EDS-NLP.
-We provide a more complete example of a training script in tests at tests/training/test_training.py.
 To build a custom trainable component, you can refer to the TorchComponent class or look up the implementation of some of the trainable components on GitHub.